 In 2014, Jonathan filed a citizen bill, with the help of Senator Bruce Tarr (R - Gloucester), bill S1976 https://malegislature.gov/Bills/188/S1976, an Act Relative to Tobacco Cessation.
 Jonathan spoke before the Joint Committee on Public Health to testify that adopting this bill will promote tobacco cessation efforts and save lives.
 Jonathan promoted this bill after his father passed away from a debilitating illness with lung cancer, due to years of tobacco use.
 (Four years later, thanks to the work of Anti Tobacco activists, language from this bill was adopted and passed by the House Ways and Means Committee:

 Jonathan ran twice for Rockport School Committee, and once for Selectman, each time bringing positive ideas and energy to the campaign as well as much needed competition to ensure that voters had a choice at the polls for these important positions.
 Also, as a community advocate, Jonathan organized the campaign to defeat the Rockport Sanctuary Ballot Question in May of 2017 - a ballot question that proposed making Rockport a sanctuary for illegal immigration.
-Rockport voters voted down this divisive ballot question by a margin of 56% and preserved Rockport as a safe place that is accepting of all people that lawfully abide in our communities.
+Rockport voters voted down this divisive ballot question by a vote of 56% and preserved Rockport as a safe place that is accepting of all people that lawfully abide in our communities.

 In 2016 Jonathan was elected by Rockport voters to a five year term on the Rockport Housing Authority (RHA).
 Jonathan was appointed, in 2016, by his fellow board members, to serve as Treasurer of the RHA, and in 2017 was appointed by his fellow board members to serve as Vice Chair of the RHA.
 Jonathan was also nominated by the RHA board to serve as the board's representative on the Rockport Affordable Housing Trust.
 In June of 2018, Jonathan was elected by his fellow board members to serve as chairperson for a one year term.
 Jonathan was re-elected to serve another term as chairperson.